Charles Robert Jenkins: Acting

 In 1978, production began on the 20-film series Unsung Heroes which tells the North Korean version of the Korean War and its antecedents.
 Jenkins was made to play Dr. Kelton, a capitalist warmonger who endeavored to extend the war to benefit the US arms industry.
-These films made Jenkins a celebrity; he was recognized on the street as "Dr. Kelton!" (ko) and made to sign autographs.
+These films made Jenkins a celebrity; he was recognized on the street as "Dr. Kelton!" (ko) and asked to sign autographs.
 One of these films was delivered to Jenkins' family in 1997—their first sight of Jenkins since his desertion.

 Jenkins' last North Korean film was in 2000, about the communists' capture of USS Pueblo (AGER-2), portraying a US aircraft carrier captain.
-His celebrity status as an alleged-defector-turned-movie-star also afforded him greater social cachet as a state prize, allowing him to see Soviet dignitaries and diplomats who piteously slipped him materials and information from outside the Korean state.
+His celebrity status as an alleged-defector-turned-movie-star also afforded him greater social cachet as a state prize, allowing him to see Soviet dignitaries and diplomats who piteously slipped him materials and information from outside North Korea.

 Expatriation

 Due to the 2002 Japan–North Korea Pyongyang Declaration, Soga was allowed to leave for Japan on 15 October for ten days; she did not return to North Korea.
-The government of Japan even petitioned the US to pardon Jenkins, hoping Japanese Prime Minister Junichiro Koizumi could bring back the American and his daughters after a May diplomatic trip.
+The government of Japan petitioned the US to pardon Jenkins, hoping Japanese Prime Minister Junichiro Koizumi could bring back the American and his daughters after a May diplomatic trip.
 Ultimately, they refused to leave; because of the U.S.–Japan Status of Forces Agreement, he still faced court-martial if he traveled to Japan—because the statute of limitations for desertion was 40 years (5 January 2005)—and possible capital punishment.

-Instead, Pyongyang eventually permitted Jenkins to fly to Soekarno–Hatta International Airport in Indonesia where they reunited with Soga and the Japanese government promised residency for the whole family.
+Instead, Pyongyang eventually permitted Jenkins and his daughters to fly to Soekarno–Hatta International Airport in Indonesia where they reunited with Soga and the Japanese government promised residency for the whole family.
 After his release from North Korea, Jenkins was 1.65 m tall, and only weighed 100 lb, having lost his appendix, one testicle, and part of a US Army tattoo (cut off without anesthetic) to North Korea.
 Of the four 1960s deserters to North Korea, he was the only one to ever leave.
-Upon arrival in Japan from Indonesia, Jenkins spent a month in the hospital at Tokyo Women's Medical University to recover from prostate surgery complications (performed in North Korea before he left).
+Upon arrival in Japan from Indonesia, Jenkins spent a month in the hospital at Tokyo Women's Medical University to recover from complications of prostate surgery (performed in North Korea before he left).